Simon Alberga (Chairman)

 Having spent time with hundreds of IT Directors, working on their technology strategies, I believe that I can apply my knowledge to the next generation and even re-educate people on how to use IT to better enhance their lives and careers.
 Education in certain parts of the world is the only path to follow to counteract a vicious circle with no way out.
 ORT UK gives me the opportunity to make a difference; it’s a fantastic charity with a long heritage in education.

-Most of my professional life has been spent in Jewish education ,including time spent as a Headteacher of two Jewish schools, and also founder and first co-ordinator of Limmud.
-As it happens though, I think I first came across ORT in my role as a teacher of modern Jewish history, when I became fascinated by its pioneering work around vocational education in the 19th century.
-Indeed, every time I walk into the building in Camden Town, I am struck by those wonderful photographs with their peculiar juxtaposition of monochrome images that immediately say the past , while the faces within are of generations proudly looking forward to brave new futures.
-I then had the opportunity to be involved with ORT in the development of cutting edge projects when I was Headteacher of King Solomon High School , and also of being exposed to their international work through seminars and training.
-Most recently I have seen the impact ORT's ideas and expertise can bring to European Jewish educators and schools, through my work in running seminars for European Jewish educators.
+Most of my professional life has been spent in Jewish education, including time spent as a Headteacher of two Jewish schools and also founder and first co-ordinator of Limmud.
+I first came across ORT in my role as a teacher of modern Jewish history, when I became fascinated by its pioneering work around vocational education in the 19th century.
+Indeed, every time I walk into the building in Camden Town, I am struck by those wonderful photographs with their peculiar juxtaposition of monochrome images that immediately say the past, while the faces within are of generations proudly looking forward to brave new futures.
+I had the opportunity to be involved with ORT in the development of cutting edge projects, when I was Headteacher of King Solomon High School.
+I was also exposed to their international work through seminars and training.
+Most recently I have seen the impact ORT’s ideas and expertise can bring to European Jewish educators and schools, through my work in running seminars for European Jewish educators.
 It seems to me that ORT, more than any other charity, continues to build a practical vision of the Jewish future across the Jewish world.
-I now work outside the Jewish community and was looking for some genuinely positive ways to still stay involved and offer something, and I am honoured and delighted that this can be within the framework of ORT UK.
+I now work outside the Jewish community and was looking for some genuinely positive ways to still stay involved and offer something and I am honoured and delighted that this can be within the framework of ORT UK.
 I hope I can now play my small part in contributing to the work they support and the power and depth of change it brings to shape so many young Jewish futures.